-Canyon de Chelly National Monument preserves the distinct architecture, artifacts, and rock imagery of the Archaic people (2500-200 B.C.), the Basketmakers (200 B.C.-A.D.
-750), the Pueblo (750-1300), the Hopi (1300-1600s), and the Navajo (1700-present).
-Archeological evidence suggests that people have lived in Canyon de Chelly for nearly 5,000 years.
-The original inhabitants were the Archaic people, who lived in seasonal campsites, conducted hunting and gathering expeditions, and did not build permanent homes.
-Their stories are understood through the remains of their campsites and the images they etched and painted on the canyon walls.
 By about 200 B.C., a fundamental shift occurred in the way people lived within the canyon.
-The Basketmakers started to sustain their community through farming, instead of by hunting and gathering.
-As their agricultural skills improved, their lives became more sedentary and they built communities of dispersed households with large granaries and rudimentary public structures.
+The Basketmakers started to sustain their community through farming instead of by hunting and gathering.
+As their agricultural skills improved, their lives became more sedentary, and they built communities of dispersed households with large granaries and rudimentary public structures.

-By 1846, the Spanish and subsequent Mexican control of what is now Arizona and New Mexico came to an end with a short military campaign that concluded with the United States claiming the territory.
+By 1846, the Spanish and subsequent Mexican control of Arizona and New Mexico came to an end with a short military campaign that concluded with the United States claiming the territory.
 By 1863, the United States military was conducting a brutal campaign against the Navajo.
-Under the orders of the territorial commander, Colonel Kit Carson led a campaign against the Navajo which ultimately resulted in the removal of 8,000 Navajo to new lands in eastern New Mexico.
+Under the territorial commander’s orders, Colonel Kit Carson led a campaign against the Navajo, which ultimately resulted in the removal of 8,000 Navajo to new lands in eastern New Mexico.
 The Navajo people were forced to walk the 300 miles from Canyon de Chelly to Fort Sumner, New Mexico.
 They called this The Long Walk.
 Many died along the Long Walk, and the conditions at the fort were not much better.
 After four years, this first reservation experiment failed, and the Navajo were permitted to return to their land.

 Source: National Park Service